Bira/octopus-carnival/_drafts/wir-mm-4e-grick.md

 In the previous post about Grells I complained that a lone grell was indistinguishable from any of the many other tentacled underground predators.
-Well, Gricks are one of those, and the main sources of confusion.
+Well, Gricks are one of those, and the main sources of my confusion.
 They even have tentacles, a beak, and a short name that starts with GR.